jessepav/lacygoill-wiki-backup/bug/vim.md

 This would also be more consistent with other error messages.
 I think `E1004` is the only one which uses quotes to separate the context from the error.
 I think all the other ones use a colon.

 ## ?

-`ctags(1)` does not generate any tag for variables declared with `:var`.

-Send a patch which refactors this line:

-    // $HOME/Vcs/ctags/parsers/vim.c
-    else if (wordMatchLen (line, "let", 3))

-Into this line:

-    else if (wordMatchLen (line, "let", 3) || wordMatchLen (line, "var", 3))

-Do the same for `:final`?

----

-Also, the tags which are currently generated for `:const` are not always correct.
-For example, the tag generated for this line:

-    const MYCONST: number = 123

-looks like this:

-    MYCONST:	path/to/file	/^const MYCONST: number = 123$/;"	C
-           ^
-           ✘

-The colon should not be there.
-Because of this, when we press on a reference to a constant name with `C-]`, Vim fails to jump to its declaration.

-The same issue will affect the tags generated for variables declared with `:var` (and `:final`).
-I think you need to refactor this function:

-    // $HOME/Vcs/ctags/parsers/vim.c
-    parseVariableOrConstant()

-Watch the derek banas playlist on C  to have just enough knowledge to understand the code and refactor it.

-## ?